oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-CheMPS2 is a scientific library which contains a spin-adapted implementation of the density matrix renormalization group (DMRG) for ab initio quantum chemistry.
+CheMPS2 is a scientific library which contains a spin-adapted implementation of thedensity matrix renormalization group (DMRG) for ab initio quantum chemistry.

-**URL**
+**More Information**

 https://github.com/SebWouters/CheMPS2

 **Available Versions**::

-    1.8.9-foss-2019a
+    1.8.11-foss-2021b
     1.8.11-intel-2021a
-    1.8.11-foss-2021b
+    1.8.9-foss-2019a

 Check